CANAMEX Corridor: Railroad

 While the corridor is defined as series of highways, when proposed the corridor was envisioned as a muti-modal corridor including rail and telecommunications infrastructure.
 While most of the corridor is paralleled by existing rail lines, there is no existing contiguous line that follows the entire corridor and through rail traffic from Canada to Mexico would have to use alternate corridors for at least parts of the journey.
-The Union Pacific Railroad owns and operates a rail line following the corridor between Nogales, Sonora, Mexico and Phoenix, Arizona, acquired from the former Southern Pacific Railroad.
-There is no railroad directly connecting Phoenix and Las Vegas but it is possible to route trains between those cities via Barstow, California along tracks owned by Arizona and California Railway and/or BNSF Railway.
+The Union Pacific Railroad owns and operates a rail line following the corridor between Nogales, Sonora, Mexico, and Phoenix, Arizona, United States, acquired from the former Southern Pacific Railroad.
+There is no railroad directly connecting Phoenix and Las Vegas, but it is possible to route trains between those cities via Barstow, California, along tracks owned by Arizona and California Railway and BNSF Railway.
 The Union Pacific again owns tracks following the I-15 portion of the corridor from Las Vegas to Butte, Montana, acquired from the former Los Angeles and Salt Lake Railroad and Oregon Short Line.
-No line directly follows the corridor between Butte and Helena, Montana but it is possible to route trains between those cities via a combination of BNSF Railway and Montana Rail Link lines.
-North of Helena, BNSF owns lines that closely follow the CANAMEX corridor, including a connection with the Canadian Pacific Railway at Coutts, Alberta, Canada, acquired from the former Great Northern Railway.
+No line directly follows the corridor between Butte and Helena, Montana, but it is possible to route trains between those cities via a combination of BNSF Railway and Montana Rail Link lines.
+North of Helena, BNSF owns lines that closely follow the CANAMEX corridor, including a connection with Canadian Pacific Kansas City at Coutts, Alberta, Canada, acquired from the former Great Northern Railway.